-After seven years in the energy industry, Angelica Ly set out on a business school program to propel her career.
-Now, she's landed the ideal job with Chevron
+After seven years in the energy industry, Angelica Ly (MBA ’20) set out on a business school program to propel her career and landed the ideal job with Chevron.

-With a bachelor's degree in mechanical engineering from UC Berkeley, Angelica realized being an engineer wasn't quite the right path for her.
+With a bachelor’s degree in mechanical engineering from UC Berkeley, Ly realized being an engineer wasn’t quite the right path for her.

-After six years at SMA-America, a solar technology company, Angelica was looking for a new challenge.
+After six years at SMA-America, a solar technology company, Ly was looking for a new challenge.
 “I realized that, though I enjoyed my job, I wanted to have more impact on business strategy.

 “I knew I wanted to stay in the energy industry, but wanted to refine my skills in finance, so I targeted schools that excelled at both energy and finance.”